 Yes, we have been preventing MenC infection very successfully for many years.
-We have a vaccine that will help prevent MenB infections.
+A vaccine that helps to protect against MenB disease was introduced into the Northern Ireland immunisation programme in 2015.

 MenB vaccine

 This vaccine protects against MenB disease, the most common type of meningococcal disease.
 In recent years there have been up to 50 cases of meningococcal infection per year in Northern Ireland, most of which have been due to MenB.
 Babies and young children are the most commonly affected.